 Since the launch of the platform, Disney+ has continued to stay in the viral spotlight, with viewers signing up in droves and characters from their original shows becoming instantly-beloved.
 (The internet demanded Baby Yoda merch after falling in love with the little guy in The Mandalorian.)
 Though there have been mini-controversies and complaints, overall the love for the platform has been clear—and it’s also giving giving Disney a significant boost in affinity.

 Every week, YPulse’s continuous youth brand tracker asks young consumers to assess their feelings on over 400 brands—so we’re continuously monitoring the ups and downs of their affinity for the biggest companies in CPG, QSR, fashion, media, entertainment, tech, and more who are targeting Gen Z and Millennials.
-Questions about whether a brand has a bright future, is cool, or is recommended to others, examples of the diagnostics we use to determine a brands’ success among young consumers—and a brand’s Yscore aggregates all of these measures.
+Questions about whether a brand has a bright future, is cool, or is recommended to others, are examples of the diagnostics we use to determine a brands’ success among young consumers—and a brand’s Yscore aggregates all of these measures.
 We looked into Disney’s numbers to see what kind of impact their new SVOD was having on young consumers’ feelings.

 In the weeks before the Disney+ launch, Disney’s Yscore was sitting in fairly consistently close to 42.
 In two weeks post-launch, that score increased 20%: